 Red Lake Gold Project, Ontario

-Survey Results: A high-resolution airborne magnetic survey was completed in April 2019, and Lidar was flown in July 2019 (see news release).
+A high-resolution airborne magnetic survey was completed in April 2019, and Lidar was flown in July 2019 (see news release).
 Results indicate multiple areas of interest in the form of prominent linear structures containing small-to-large scale folding and faulting.
 Subsequent analysis of the high-resolution magnetics survey has improved the complex structure details of the property and highlights known gold-bearing trends that are present on Pacton’s Red Lake property that have never been explored.
 An IP Survey was completed in August 2020 which identified multiple chargeability anomalies along the LP Extension.
 Pacton also participated in a 2D seismic survey concluded by Pure Gold in January 2021 which helped to define extensions of mineralized structures over Pure Gold and Pacton properties.
 Plans for a 3D seismic survey which will include 94 line kilometers over Pacton’s property are underway.

 Initial prospecting at the project returned high-grade values including 126.5 g/t Au and 23.3 g/t Au from the Boyden prospect.
 A test soil program was completed in summer 2020 which yielded promising results (see news release) and was followed up on with an extensive soil sampling program in summer 2021 for which results are pending.

 Dale Ginn, P.Geo., has approved the information contained on this web page.
 Mr. Ginn is Executive Chairman and a director of the Company and a Qualified Person pursuant to National Instrument 43-101.